replicatedhq/replicated-docs/docs/reference/replicated-cli-logout.md

 ```

 :::note
 If the `REPLICATED_API_TOKEN` environment variable is set, the `replicated logout` command displayed the following error: `Error: REPLICATED_API_TOKEN is set.
-Please unset it to logout.` For more information, see [Installing the replicated CLI](/reference/replicated-cli-installing).
+Please unset it to logout.` For more information, see [Installing the Replicated CLI](/reference/replicated-cli-installing).
 :::

 <table>